redecentralize/alternative-internet/RESOURCES.md

 Articles and blog posts.

-* [Meet the Hackers Who Want to Jailbreak the Internet](http://www.wired.com/wiredenterprise/2013/08/indie-web/) - an article on wired.com about the 'Indie Web'.
+* [Meet the Hackers Who Want to Jailbreak the Internet](http://www.wired.com/wiredenterprise/2013/08/indie-web/) - an article on wired.com about the Indie Web.

 ## Web Communities